sd_notify(3) — Linux manual page

 (regardless of whether the function call itself succeeded or

 not).
-Further calls to sd_notify() will then fail, but the
+Further calls to sd_notify() will then fail, and the

 variable is no longer inherited by child processes.